SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-new-users.rst.txt

    <div style="margin-bottom: 20px;"></div>

 - **Figure formats:** Select one or more file formats for the plots that MEA-NAP produces.
 Options are .png (easy to view with web or picture browser), .svg (good for creating figures or presentations), and MATLAB format (.fig).
-For other image formats, see  :ref:`Guide for Advanced Users <Guide for Advanced Users>`.
+For other image formats, see Guide for Advanced Users.
 - **Do not compress SVG:** Leave checked to create SVG files suitable for creating figures.
 - **Display only one figure:** Leave checked to prevent MATLAB from creating separate figure windows for each figure as MEA-NAP runs.
 - **Raster Map Upper Percentile:** In Step 2, the firing rates for each MEA recording are plotted using the same scale from 0 Hz to this upper percentile of the maximum firing rates for the entire dataset.
 Enter an integer **value between 0 and 99.**
 - **Include NotBoxPlots:** If checked, notBoxPlot figures will be generated in Step 2B and Step 4B in addition to the half-violin plots.
 - **Include channel number in plots:** If checked, will print the channel (electrode ) ID number over the node in select figures.
 This can be useful if you want to confirm you have used the correct Channel Layout (Spike Detection Parameters).
 - **Colormap settings:** In Step 4A plots with color bars, the scale is set to the individual recording or the entire dataset in the other plot.
 If "Use theoretical bounds" is checked, then the same scale bar will be used for both plots.
 However, the scaling of the node size and edge weight (line thickness) will still be specific to the individual recording and the entire dataset.
 "Use min max..." check boxes are potential feature requests that may be available in future versions of MEA-NAP

 Saving and loading parameters
 ------------------------------
 - Once all the required parameters have been set, the button at the bottom of your window should switch from red to green.
 - At any point before running MEA-NAP, click “Save parameters” at the bottom of your window to save your selected parameters. **When using MEA-NAP again, click “Load parameters” to reuse these parameters.**  This can be very useful when re-running different data sets.
-A sample saved parameters for running Axion 64 electrode MEA data is included on the Github.

 .. image:: imgs/save_parameters_gui.png
    :width: 400